 Barclays is sensitive to the number of new cards opened in the past 6 months.
 I recommend applying for one or two Barclays cards every 6 months.

-Step 3: Throw in Some Other Citi Cards and Amex Cards
+Step 3: Throw in Some Citi and Amex Cards

-I mentioned earlier how Citi is strict on the number of inquiries.
+Citi is strict on the number of inquiries.
 For cards other than the American Airlines cards, you can only get a bonus from a certain “family” of cards once every two years.
 For example, if you got the bonus from the Citi Premier card, you shouldn’t apply for the Citi Prestige until it’s been two years since you received the Premier bonus.
+Bonuses on the American Airlines cards are only available to you every 48 months.

 Lastly, American Express cards are a nice filler when you’ve exhausted other options.
 They’re easy to get approved for, but you can only have 5 at a time.
 Also, you can only earn the sign-up bonus once per lifetime so hold out for the best offer possible.